ceilican/MantisWiki/Bootstrap-Database-Download-Links.md

 `3a7bceeb1816de2e481d6a280c73e4e1 mantis-cli-beta1-bootstrap-db.zip`

-On Linux and MacOS unzip this to the datadir folder.
+On Linux unzip this to the datadir folder.
 Assuming the default `$HOME/.mantis` ...
 ```
 cd ~/.mantis
 unzip ~/mantis-cli-beta1-bootstrap-db.zip
 ```

+On MacOS use `tar xzvf mantis-cli-beta1-bootstrap-db.zip`

 On Windows extract the files by right clicking on the zip file and using `Extract All...`

 This should create a folder `~/.mantis/leveldb` containing the database snapshot files.